Friday, December 29, 2006

 Jim Meko: Passive-Aggressive of the Year

-After vicious personal attacks on Rob Black and his supporters in the campaign against Supervisor Chris Daly in D6, Meko wrote: "When this election is over, we're gonna need a lot of help to heal this community."
+After vicious personal attacks on Rob Black and his supporters in the campaign against Supervisor Chris Daly in D6, Meko writes: "When this election is over, we're gonna need a lot of help to heal this community."
 Let the healing begin!

 Deep Thinker of the Year: Tim Redmond